 Celebrate the memories of the children we’ve lost by supporting the families who will never, ever forget them.

-WE NEED YOUR HELP THIS CCAM TO RAISE $30,000 - FUNDING FOR ONE LIGHTHOUSE SUNRISE RETREAT.
+WE NEED YOUR HELP THIS CCAM TO RAISE $18,000 - FUNDING THE GAP FOR OUR SUNRISE RETREAT.

 Why is our Sunrise Retreat so important?
 While many great organizations raise childhood cancer research funds and awareness, fewer organizations are totally focused on supporting families after enduring the unthinkable: the loss of a child.

 When it comes to our growing Sunrise Retreat program, more funding means more families served.
 Whether you can give $1, $100 or $1,000, please join us in honoring the memories of the children we’ve lost by providing support for the families who will never forget them.
-To learn more about the Lighthouse Sunrise Retreat, check out our most recent blog post here.
+To learn more about the Lighthouse Sunrise Retreat, check out our Perspectives Blog post here.

 Lighthouse Sunrise Retreat | Established 2019

 “What does Lighthouse do for families who have lost a child to cancer?